EMDR Therapy: What Is It and How Do You Know If It's Right For You?

 But what really is EMDR, and how do you know whether it can be right for you?
 Keep reading to find out everything you need to know about EMDR Therapy and how it can help you!

-What is EMDR Therapy and how does it work?
+what is emdr and how does it work?

 Initially developed in 1987 for the treatment of PTSD (post traumatic stress disorder), EMDR is a form of structured and finite therapy that guides the patient through healing from the pain and effects of traumatic memories during the course of six to twelve sessions.